Jack Hirschman: Political views

 Hirschman supported the anti-war movement, the Black Panther Party, and advocated for the rights of homeless people.

 According to a 2006 book review, Hirschman was a Stalinist.
 Hirschman translated the youthful poems of Joseph Stalin into English (Joey: The Poems of Joseph Stalin; Deliriodendron Press, 2001).
 He was an assistant editor at the left-wing literary journal Left Curve and was a correspondent for The People's Tribune.
 He was active with the Revolutionary Poets Brigade.
 Hirschman is profiled in the 2009 documentary Red Poet in which he identifies as a Marxist-Leninist.
 He stated in an interview with the San Francisco Chronicle, “The most important thing as a poet is that I worked for the Communist movement for 45 years, and the new class of impoverished and homeless people.”

 Personal life

 In 1954, Hirschman married Ruth Epstein, whom he'd met and dated when they were students at CCNY.
 Following graduation, Ruth became a program director for KPFK and eventually general manager of Santa Monica public radio station KCRW.
-The couple had two children, David and Celia.
+The couple had two children, David and Celia, before divorcing in 1973.
+His son, David, died of lymphoma in 1982, at age 25.
+His daughter Celia Hirschman is a music business consultant and is the host of the "On the Beat" program on KCRW.